-It’s been my habit for decades to eat nothing much until late afternoon, even though I start my day at 7am.
-That goes against the belief that breakfast is the most important meal of the day.
+It’s been my habit for decades to eat nothing much until late afternoon, even though I start my day early.
+This goes against the norm that breakfast is the most important meal of the day.
 Sure, this may be a little stressful to my body, but that turns out to be a good thing.
-As with most everything, it isn’t the “what” that matters, it is the “how much” that breaks the camels back.
+As with most things, it isn’t the “what” that matters, it is the “how much” straw that breaks the camels back.

-Consider this excerpt from a recent article in Science News, Anti-aging: A little stress may keep cells youthful.
+Consider this excerpt from Science News.
+(Google [Anti-aging: A little stress may keep cells youthful].)